Dade Correctional Institution

-The Dade Correctional Institution (Dade CI or DCI) is a prison in unincorporated Miami-Dade County, Florida, near Florida City, and south of Homestead, in Greater Miami.
-It houses adult males.
-It opened in September 1996.
-It is a part of the Florida Department of Corrections, and is right next to the Homestead Correctional Institution which houses female inmates.
+The Dade Correctional Institution (Dade CI or DCI) is a prison in unincorporated Miami-Dade County, Florida, near Florida City.
+This facility houses adult males and minimum, medium, and close security levels.
+It was established in September 1996 and is part of the Florida Department of Corrections.
+It is situated right next to the Homestead Correctional Institution, which houses female inmates.

-It is about 40 mi south of the Miami central business district.

 History

-In 2003 Jerry Cummings, who had started working for the Florida prison system in 1974 and retired in 2000, rejoined FDOC and became the warden of Dade Correctional.